A dramatic journey through the dreck we all know and love.

 Written By Zak Attack

 To celebrate the upcoming release of Terminator: Genisys on July 1st, Netflixing Under the Influence is gonna be all cyborgs all the time for the next couple of weeks.
 Maybe this 5th movie in the Terminator franchise seems unnecessary, dependent on fan service, weirdly insistent on retconning the series, and stupid as all get out.
 But who cares!?
 None of that stopped Jurassic World from having the biggest opening weekend of all time.
 We’re all going to pay to see it and complain or be fairly ambivalent.
-Thus the cycle begins anew with Fantastic Four: The Reboot
+And then the cycle begins anew with Fantastic Four: The Reboot

 Why Did I Watch This?